zhibailin/MasteringEnglish/08-Give-Society-What-It-Doesnt-Know-How-to-Get.md

 Nivi: __The way I tried to [[put]] it__ was that the [[entrepreneur]]’s job is to try to bring __the [[high-end]]__ to __the [[mass]] market__.

+Naval: It [[start as|starts as]] high end.
+First it starts as an act of creativity.
+First you create it __just because you want it__.
+You want it, and you know how to build it, and you need it.
+And so you __build it for yourself__.
+Then you figure out __how to get it to other people__.
+And then for a little while rich people have it.